-A wrongful death is when what would have been a personal injury leads to a person’s death instead.
-A personal injury is an injury that is caused by the negligence of another person and some examples include car accidents, slip and fall accidents, and medical malpractice.
+In other words, a wrongful death is when what would have been a personal injury leads to a person’s death instead.
+A personal injury is an injury that is caused by the negligence of another person and some examples include car accidents, slip and fall accidents, medical malpractice, intentional killings, aviation accidents, deaths due to defective products, dog bites, and many others.
 If they, or other types of personal injuries, lead to someone’s death, then a wrongful death suit can be filed.
 A wrongful death suit can also be filed if the victim’s death was the result of intentional misconduct.
 In such cases, the perpetrator may also be facing criminal charges related to the death but a wrongful death suit is separate and different.

 For one thing, the standard of proof is lower in a wrongful death case than it is in a criminal case.
 Another difference is that the criminal case is all about punitive measures for the perpetrator, meaning that it is about meting out punishment for the death that they caused.
 A wrongful death case is about receiving monetary remuneration, rather than dispensing a prison sentence to the guilty party.
 In other words, a wrongful death case is about addressing the economic and non-economic damages caused by the wrongful death.

-Economic damages include things like funeral expenses, loss of income, loss of financial support, and other similar expenses.
 Non-economic damages fall into two categories, the first of which is called survival actions.
 These are damages for the pain and suffering the decedent experienced before they died.
 That includes the severity of the pain, the duration of the suffering, and other related factors.
 The second category of non-economic damages is the loss suffered by the survivors of the decedent.
-That includes the loss of companionship, loss of consortium, loss of moral support, and more.
+That includes:

 Determining the Damages in a Wrongful Death Case

-The process of finding out the damages to award to the dependents of the deceased person can get somewhat complicated.
+However, the process of figuring out the damages to award to the dependents of the deceased person can be a real issue and can get somewhat complicated.
 It can sometimes require the testimony of expert witnesses, like economists, in order for the jury to determine the size of the damages.
 That award can then be increased or decreased by the court for various reasons.
-That is why you should make sure to hire an experienced Long Island wrongful death lawyer to assist you with your case.
-They can help you to get the maximum damage reward that ensures anyone who was financially dependent on the deceased is taken care of.
+That is why you should make sure to hire an experienced New York wrongful death lawyer to assist you with your case.
+Our attorneys in Long Island can help you to get the maximum damage reward that ensures anyone who was financially dependent on the deceased is taken care of.

 There are a lot of factors that are taken into account when determining the damages in a wrongful death case.
 They include the following: